 - Eye Round of Steak – this is a tenderloin cut that, while flavorful, can be a little tougher than the two above.
 Personally, I like my steak very tender.

-Stay away from fatty cuts of steak!
 Cuts like filet mignon, t-bone and porterhouse steaks are highly fat marbleized steak cuts.
-Though very tasty, these cuts are definitely not 21 Day Fix-approved.
+Though very tasty, these cuts are definitely not 21 Day Fix-approved but can still be enjoyed in moderation.

 How to Season Your Steak